IHeartRadio: Functionality and rating system

-United States

-In 2019, The New York Times described iHeartRadio as the largest radio broadcaster in the United States, with 848 terrestrial stations.
-They aggregate over 850 local iHeartMedia radio stations across the United States, as well as hundreds of other stations from various other media.
-It includes more than 250,000 podcasts, offers a Music recommender system and on-demand functionality, and allows listeners to save and replay songs from live broadcasts in digital playlists.
-The on-demand features require a subscription fee (see Premium Tiers below). iHeartRadio is available across more than 250 platforms and 2,000 devices including smart speakers, digital auto dashes, tablets, wearables, smartphones, virtual assistants, TVs and gaming consoles.

 International

 Australia & New Zealand

-Before 2014, iHeartRadio operated Australian Radio Network as a joint venture with APN News and Media but now operates as a licensed Australian version run solely by HT&E. New Zealand assets are now licensed by New Zealand Media and Entertainment.
+Before 2014, iHeartRadio operated Australian Radio Network as a joint venture with APN News and Media but now operates an Australian version wholly owned by ARN Media.
+New Zealand assets are now licensed by NZME.

 Canada

 On January 6, 2016, iHeartMedia announced that the iHeartRadio service would expand into Canada as part of a licensing deal with Bell Media.
 The company described the Canadian version of the service as being a "franchised" operation; Bell handles Canadian music licensing, marketing, and distribution of the service, and provides content from its properties.
 Bell also gained rights to organize Canadian versions of the company's branded events, such as the Jingle Ball, and co-branded the annual awards show organized through its cable channel Much as the iHeartRadio Much Music Video Awards.

 The service went live in Canada on October 7, 2016, and on December 4, 2017, additional features were added to the service, including podcasts, additional stations, and a deal with Evanov Radio Group to add its stations to the service.
+Stingray Radio similarly joined in June 2023, followed by Corus Entertainment in May 2024, Pattison Media in November 2024, and Vista Radio in April 2025.

+Its main competitor is Radioplayer Canada, which is backed by a consortium of other Canadian radio broadcasters.

 México

-iHeartMedia announced iHeartRadio’s expansion to Mexico on October 29, 2018 through an exclusive partnership with Grupo ACIR, a Mexican leader in broadcasting for more than 50 years. iHeartRadio México includes all 56 Grupo ACIR and 850 iHeartMedia live broadcast radio stations from across México and the U.S., including music, news/talk, comedy and sports content.
-Through the expansion, listeners also have access to all of iHeartMedia’s exclusive digital-only iHeartRadio Original stations spanning all genres of music, as well as Grupo ACIR’s own offer of digital-only stations featuring the most popular genres in México.
+iHeartMedia announced iHeartRadio's expansion to Mexico on October 29, 2018, through an exclusive partnership with Grupo ACIR, a Mexican broadcasting company. iHeartRadio México includes all 56 Grupo ACIR and 850 iHeartMedia live broadcast radio stations from across México and the U.S., including music, news/talk, comedy and sports content.
+Through the expansion, listeners also have access to all of iHeartMedia's exclusive digital-only iHeartRadio Original stations spanning all genres of music, as well as Grupo ACIR's own offer of digital-only stations featuring the most popular genres in México.
 Users can also access the top English and Spanish language podcasts and on-air personalities.

-iHeartRadio Theater

-As of around 2017, iHeartRadio was regularly hosting performances at the iHeartRadio Theaters in Los Angeles and New York.

-The iHeartRadio Theater located in New York at 32 Avenue of the Americas is a ground floor 250-seat theater which formerly was called the P. C. Richard & Son Theater; PC Richard sponsors them.

-The iHeartRadio Theater in Los Angeles opened under that name in 2013.